The right to data portability is one of eight rights enforced by the GDPR (General Data Protection Regulation).

 - Where the processing is based on the individual’s consent or for the performance or a contract.

-The second and third conditions are relatively self-explanatory, but it’s less clear exactly what personal data is ‘given to’ a data controller.
-The WP29 clarifies that this refers to information that “relate[s] to the data subject activity or result[s] from the observation of an individual’s behaviour”.
+The second and third conditions are relatively self-explanatory, but it’s less clear exactly what personal data is ‘provided to’ a data controller.

 How do other rights fit in?